ipfs/roadmap/WG_JS_CORE.md

 Revamping the APIs will make them easier to use and simpler to understand.
 Using modern syntax will make JS IPFS appealing to a wider segment of the JS community, aiding adoption and contributions.
 It also gives us scope to make performance optimisations and stability/debuggability improvements.

 - Async/await is used throughout the codebase and callback APIs are dropped
-- Support ArrayBuffer as an alternative to Buffer input argument
+- ArrayBuffer is supported as an alternative to Buffer input argument
 - Streaming APIs switch to using async iterators/iterables
 - The files API is revamped:
     - Files functions moved to the root namespace
     - Non-MFS and MFS functions are merged
     - A revamped RESTful HTTP API exists
 - Old APIs are deprecated and removed (e.g. object, block)
-- At least one alternative API exists for JS IPFS (e.g. Graphql)

-### `M (P3)`: Increased support for Package Managers, specifically 📦 🤝

-This milestone focuses in on how JS IPFS can refine and augment its existing tech stack to better serve the Package Managers use case.

 - High priority features requested from other working groups that have experienced pain points with the JS IPFS API are implemented e.g. Pagination and “Live” streams

 ## Timeline